Accio/MCBDD/index.md

 discovery.

 * [Slides of lecture #1](assets/2024/MCBDD-2024-01-Intro.pdf)
-* Offline activities: see slide page 15.
+* Offline activities: see slides 15.

 <a name="modulei"></a>